Know Your Own Worth

 Strive towards that voice being a positive influence in your life.
 Be aware of negative self-talk and replace it with positive insights.

-Realise how strong you are
+Realize how strong you are

-A lot of people do not know their own strength.
+A lot of people do not know their own strengths.
 Are you even aware of the strength you possess?
-Make up a detailed list of your strengths.
-For now, do not concentrate on your weaknesses.

-List all of the times you have overcome adversity, learned from the experience and come out a better, wiser person.
+List all of the times you have overcome adversity, learned from the experience, and come out a better, wiser person.

 Set boundaries

-Some people may not be treating you badly, they simply have undefined boundaries.
 Setting boundaries can be off-putting for some people, as they see it as having a set of rules.
 They see these rules as limiting.
-Yet setting boundaries can have the opposite effect – they can set you free.

-Be clear communicating with people what you will and will not tolerate.
+Be clear in communicating with people about what you will and will not tolerate.
 Reinforcement of a boundary is also important.
 If you are inconsistent with your message, the other person may be confused about your expectations.

 Give yourself the love you need

 We always seem to be seeking outside validation when it comes to love.
 How about doing some work on the greatest love you will ever have in your life?
-YOU.

 Your most important relationship is the one you have with yourself.

-I mean the real love we have for ourselves.
 The core of ourselves that knows we deserve love and respect from the people in our lives; the part of us that loves and respects people in return.

 Since I have become more comfortable in my own skin, I have become more of an introvert.
 I enjoy my own company.
-While I love spending time with family and friends, I don’t need outside validation for my sense of self-worth.

 Thea,